-Understanding what you need to do to be complaint with New Zealand’s Hazardous Substances regulations can be a daunting task.
+Understanding what you need to do to be compliant with New Zealand’s Hazardous Substances regulations can be a daunting task.
 Often the first challenge is simply identifying the risks on your site.

 Dalton International’s highly trained and experienced staff are available to perform a “Site Risk Assessment”.
 The purpose of the Site Risk Assessment is to help you identify the risks on your site and make recommendations to reduce or eliminate these risks.

 A Site Risk Assessment can be completed for some or all of the following areas:

 - HAZCHEM Signage – Do you have the correct and compliant signage for your site, including entrance and gate signage, building signage, stationary tank signage and vehicle signage?

 - HAZCHEM Storage – Have you correctly and adequately stored your hazardous substances including appropriate secondary containment, use of indoor storage cabinets, outdoor storage units and containment bunds?

 - HAZCHEM PPE – Are you using the appropriate PPE for the hazardous substances you are using or storing?
 Are your staff trained on the correct use and maintenance of your PPE?
 Does your PPE meet an appropriate standard?

 - HAZCHEM Response – Do you have an emergency response plan and is it up to date?
 Do you have adequate spill response products and procedure with staff trained in how to use the equipment?
 Do you have emergency showers and eyewashes in the correct location and are staff instructed on how to respond in an emergency?